msfrank/intro-to-twisted/firstexample.rst

 ================
-A simple example
+A Simple Example
 ================

-Let's dive straight in.
+The previous section was pretty dry, so let's dive straight in.
 This code shows usage of the three main components of a twisted application that were mentioned before: the rector, the Protocol, and the Factory.

 The following code will listen on port 1234, waiting for connections.  when it receives a connection, it will accept it, and wait for data to come in.